-Descripción general de las funciones y APIs
+Descripción general de las funciones y API

 Internacionalización